dataobservatory-eu/openmuse-valuation/README.md

 -   `glossary.qmd`: Key terminology

 -   `musiccomparators.qmd`: Overview of the background and model variables

+-   `personaluse.qmd`: Measuring the home and personal use of music at home, during the commute and at work or study.

+-   `eventquantities.qmd`: Measuring the social-event based use of music in concerts and various social establishments.

+-   `hedonicpricemodel.qmd`: Overview of the applicability of the hedonic price method in public performance

+-   `experimentalmodels.qmd`: Overview of the usability of the experimental models

+-   `sustainability.qmd`: Questions related to WP2 and WP3.

 -   `surveying.qmd`: Surveying and building register datasets